Connect With Us

 FHA loans exist specifically to help Americans purchase homes they will live in as their primary residence.
 When you apply for an FHA loan, you must sign an occupancy certification promising to move into the property within 60 days of closing and use it as your principal residence.

 This occupancy requirement is not just a formality.
 HUD (the Department of Housing and Urban Development) enforces these rules strictly.
 Lenders verify occupancy through employment records, utility connections, and other documentation.
-Violating these occupancy requirements can trigger loan acceleration, meaning the entire mortgage balance becomes immediately due.
+Violating these occupancy requirements can trigger loan acceleration, which means the entire mortgage balance becomes due immediately.

 The FHA loan program was created to make homeownership accessible and affordable for Americans buying their first or primary home.
-The government backing these loans enables lenders to offer:
+Government backing for these loans enables lenders to offer several benefits: lower down payments, more flexible credit requirements, lower interest rates, and more lenient debt-to-income ratios.
+These benefits apply only to primary residences, not vacation homes or second properties, due to federal housing regulations.

 Conventional Mortgages for Vacation Homes